seanbaxter/DirectXShaderCompiler/README.md

 ## Documentation

 You can find documentation for this project in the `docs` directory.
-These contain the original LLVM documentation files, as well as two new files worth nothing:
+These contain the original LLVM37 documentation files, as well as two new files worth nothing:

-* [HLSLChanges.rst](docs/HLSLChanges.rst): this is the starting point for how this fork diverges from the original llvm/clang sources
+* [HLSLChanges.rst](docs/HLSLChanges.rst): this is the starting point for how this fork diverges from the original llvm37/clang sources
 * [DXIL.rst](docs/DXIL.rst): this file contains the specification for the DXIL format
 * [tools/clang/docs/UsingDxc.rst](tools/clang/docs/UsingDxc.rst): this file contains a user guide for dxc.exe